In-House vs. 3rd-Party On-Site Property Managers: Which Is Best for Your CRE?

-But leave it to good old Ben Franklin himself to come to the third-party on-site property managers’ empowered defense.
+But leave it to good old Ben Franklin to come to the third-party on-site property managers’ empowered defense.
 How?
 By referring to his belief in the investment of knowledge paying the best interest.
 Yes, an in-house property manager can learn the rules of the road through a trial-by-fire approach.
-And yes, there is something positive to be said about that style of growth.
+And yes, something positive can be said about that growth style.

 This is where the expertise of third-party on-site property management services, like those offered by The Robert Weiler Company, shine.

-As a Columbus, Ohio property management company, The Robert Weiler Company caters to its management contracts on a case-by-case basis depending on each owner’s individual needs.
-In other words, there is far more management flexibility built into the property management agreement than many aspiring in-house property managers appreciate.
+As a Columbus, Ohio property management company, The Robert Weiler Company caters to its management contracts on a case-by-case basis depending on each owner’s needs.
+In other words, more management flexibility is built into the property management agreement than many aspiring in-house property managers appreciate.

-- If an owner would like for us to answer the phone, we will do that.
+- If an owner wants us to answer the phone, we will do that.

-If a property owner does opt for a more involved property management process, the benefits are numerous.
+The benefits are numerous if a property owner opts for a more involved property management process.
 The process begins with one of the most advanced, user-friendly software systems, AppFolio.
-The software streamlines and organizes the owner-tenant relationship into a single digital portal where both parties have access to personal accounts and documentation any time they wish.
+The software streamlines and organizes the owner-tenant relationship into a single digital portal where both parties can access personal accounts and documentation whenever they wish.

 That’s just for starters.
 In addition to industry-leading software, the human touch is what matters most.
 We have on-staff licensed and certified maintenance personnel with 24/7 emergency response.
-Our professional executive management staff are licensed realtors and have over 40 years of experience.
+Our professional executive management staff are licensed realtors with over 40 years of experience.
 We have extensive knowledge of the current market and can help owners gain the most return on investment.
-(Our current portfolio consists of both residential and commercial properties and units that range in all sizes but total almost one million square feet.)
+(Our current property management portfolio consists of residential and commercial properties and units that range in all sizes but total almost one million square feet.)

-Thanks to this longevity, we have established relationships with some of the largest Columbus, OH area companies.
+We have established relationships with some of the largest Columbus, OH area companies, thanks to our longevity.
 This allows us to perform any level of maintenance and renovations with quick response time and competitive pricing.
-Beyond maintenance alone, The Robert Weiler Company’s staff can help create and design renovations and property improvements while also composing property annual budgets and recommendations.
+Beyond maintenance alone, The Robert Weiler Company’s staff can help create and design renovations and property improvements while composing annual property budgets and recommendations.

-Bottom line: we are willing to talk to any owner of any property or any size to at least determine whether or not your needs and our needs, relative to our business model, align.
+Bottom line: we are willing to talk to any owner of any property or size to determine whether your needs align with our business model.

 “Time lost is never found again.”

-When you factor in the stress and time lost to in-house/self-property management, combined with cash flow challenges, the answer should be clear: third-party on-site property management companies are the optimal choice.
+When you factor in the stress and time lost to in-house/self-property management and cash flow challenges, the answer should be clear: third-party on-site property management companies are the optimal choice.

 And, when it comes down to managing properties in Columbus, Ohio and the Central Ohio region, there’s only one company with unmatched experience and top-notch professionals.
 Since 1938, The Robert Weiler Company has developed, improved, and managed commercial real estate.
 Let us bring you 80+ years of property management knowledge not found anywhere else.